2024 Permit Reissuance - request for early input

 - While always helpful, exact permit language is not necessary.

-Ultimately, we are responsible for administering and issuing the permits and will make final decisions on permit language.
-This early and continuing input will help to inform those decisions.
+Ultimately, Ecology is responsible for administering and issuing the permits and will make final decisions on permit language.
+This early (and continuing) input will help to inform those decisions.

 There are many ways to provide input on proposed changes to the permits.
 We offer this template for convenience and to help guide you in providing useful information.

 - Issue: Description of issue raised by permit language

 - Proposed solution/recommendation: